Fallback plans in connection with benchmarks

 On an ongoing basis, Jyske Realkredit follows the international work on fallback plans and participates in the national and Nordic cooperation on national and Nordic benchmarks.
 At the present point in time, this process has not been completed.
 When practices in the market are agreed, Jyske Realkredit will update its fallback plans.

-If a benchmark changes materially or ceases to exist before an alternative has been established, the Bank will establish another corresponding reference rate/representative rate.
-We will do that, for instance, by contacting a number of banks and requesting their rate quotes or Jyske Realkredit will internally set the value to be applied.
+If a benchmark changes materially or ceases to exist before an alternative has been established, the Bank will establish a new and corresponding official reference rate or a representative rate.
+We will establish a representative rate on the basis of other official reference rates applicable for the same period.